Frequently Asked Questions

 The first two varieties that available to consumers are the Arctic® Granny and the Arctic® Golden.
 Arctic® Fuji is next in line with others planned to follow.
 Check out our Arctic® Apple Varieties section to learn more.

 Why are some people opposed to Arctic® apples?

 Consumers are passionate about food (as are we), which leads to a diversity of opinions and interests.
-Arctic® apples are developed using modern biotechnology grown with state-of-the-art growing practices; this unique approach can sometimes lead to confusion or apprehension.
+Arctic® apples are developed using modern biotechnology and grown with state-of-the-art growing practices; this unique approach can sometimes lead to confusion or apprehension.
 As a result, some people have voiced concerns or raised questions about the need for testing.
 What many don’t realize, however, is that there is an extremely rigorous process that all biotech foods must satisfy before they can be freely grown and sold, and Arctic® apples are the most studied apple there is!

 Arctic® apples were grown in field trials for well over a decade and were reviewed by independent regulatory experts in Canada and the U.S. for years before receiving approval.
 Through this rigorous review process, nearly 15 years of studies have been completed and data analyzed to demonstrate that Arctic® apples are just as safe for humans and the environment as other apples.
 We discuss the science behind our apples in more depth on our company website, and encourage you to explore this information and contact us if you have any questions.